Private Sector Leasing

 - Sample lease;

 - Letter of permission and verification form from the lender;

 - Insurance and verification form.

 A photograph of the property of not more than 12 months also has to be sent along with the application.
 The RSL will confirm with the council both the size and location of the property is and if it is accepted, it is on a provisional basis.
 The owner is advised and provided with the name and contact details of whoever they will be dealing with at each stage of the process, along with the leasing standards.

 An appointment will then be made for the RSL (or an agent) to inspect the property.
 A provisional rent figure is given and the owner will be advised if any works are required to bring the property up to standard.
 If funding is required for such works, the RSL will recommend him to approach his contact at the council to see if they have any grants/loans available and advises the council that they will be contacted by the owner.
 If the RSL’s agree to carry out the works themselves it will be reflected by a lower rent being paid to offset the cost over a period.

 Dates are then arranged for gas and electricity checks to be completed and a date will also be set for a second inspection to make sure the works have been complied with, a Schedule of Conditions is completed and photographs of the property are taken.
-The RSL will then advise the council of a rough date when the property will become available and ask for 3 nominations to be made.
+The RSL will then give the council of a rough date when the property will become available and ask for 3 nominations to be made.

 The RSL also has to confirm that they have secured the following:

 - Written evidence of ownership (freehold or length of lease) including title deeds if they are available;

 - The permission of the mortgagee to sublet the property (if a mortgage is held);

 - Up to date gas and electrical certificates;